The Wedding & Honeymoon Guide to Kadavu© FijiPocketGuide.com

 The Wedding & Honeymoon Guide to Kadavu

 Couples looking for a romantic getaway that’s as unique as they are, consider one of Fiji’s lesser-visited islands like Kadavu.
 This large island south of the mainland, Viti Levu, is awash in luxuriant forests, volcanic cliffs and azure waters holding the world’s fourth-largest barrier reef.
 Couples can choose private island luxury to simple barefoot getaways where you’ll immerse in the local culture, wildlife and rhythm of the island in no time.
-Whether you’re looking for nature’s paradise to host your island wedding, an adventurous honeymoon, or a relaxing getaway with massages and sunset cruises, you’ll find something to suit in Kadavu.
-We’ll guide you through it all with this wedding and honeymoon guide to Kadavu.
+Whether you’re looking for nature’s paradise to host your island wedding, an adventurous honeymoon, or a relaxing getaway with massages and sunset cruises, you’ll find something to suit on Kadavu.

 How to Get to Kadavu

-Located about 100km/62 miles south of Viti Levu, Kadavu is accessed by sea or by air.
+Located about 100 km (62 mi) south of Viti Levu, Kadavu is accessed by sea or by air.
 For couples wanting to jump straight into a romantic getaway, your best option is to fly.

 Scheduled Flights to Kadavu

-Domestic flights to Kadavu run on a regular basis from Nadi International Airport, while those from Nausori Airport in Suva occur at least once a week.
-The flight from Nadi take approximately 40 minutes or 30 minutes from Suva.
-All flights arrive at Vunisea Airport in Kadavu.
-Resorts will transfer you to and from flights via boat transfer.
+Domestic flights to Kadavu twice a week from Nadi International Airport (NAN).
+The flight from Nadi take approximately 50 minutes.
+All flights arrive at Kadavu Airport (KDV) in Vunisea.
+Resorts will transfer you to and from flights via boat (be sure to make arrangements before arrival).
 Find out more about the specifics of flying to Kadavu in our Kadavu Transport Guide.

 Chartered Flights to Kadavu

 Why not celebrate your special occasion with a private charter flight to Kadavu?
-Charter flights are scheduled to fly at your desired time, usually soon after your arrival flight into Nadi.
-Either fly to Vunisea Airport from Nadi or take a seaplane from Nadi to directly outside of your resort.
-For more on chartered flights, see the 5 Ways to Get to Kadavu.
+Charter flights can be arranged to fly at your desired time, typically departing from Nadi.
+For more on chartered flights, see our guide, Where to Hire a Plane or Seaplane in Fiji.

 Wedding and Honeymoon Packages on Kadavu